 In kindergarten, we lay the foundation for students to become successful in school and to continue as lifelong learners.
 I want every child to leave kindergarten knowing that they’re good at something and feeling “smart.”
 Above all else, I hope my students have learned to show kindness, tolerance, and respect for others.
 When parents tell me how much their children enjoy school or how they missed being here during a break, I know I am doing my job.
 The children want to be here!

-What was your experience like as an MPA student (Class of 1982), coming here for high school?
+What was your experience like as an MPA student in the 1980s?

 Initially, I wanted to attend high school where my friends were going, but I fell in love with MPA almost immediately and then was afraid my parents were going to make me leave.
 The caring faculty and small environment allowed me to take risks and become involved in extracurricular activities that I might have missed at a larger institution.
 The diverse group of students exposed me to neighborhoods and cultures that I would have otherwise not known.
 Many of those classmates became friends for life.
 Even when years separate our gatherings, it often seems like time hasn’t passed.
 The community at MPA fosters lifelong bonds among people.